-- Strong leadership from our Managing Director of MGM Grand Paradise, Ms. Pansy Ho; - Extensive distribution network of MGM Resorts International for sourcing customers; - Experienced management team with a proven track record: - Continuous focus on "Tourism +" with diversified resort offerings including innovative entertainment and art attractions; - One of the most recognizable resort brands in the industry; - Unique strategic position towards the premium mass market segment; - Dedicated commitment to Macau community such as small and medium-sized enterprises and local talent development; and - Comprehensive corporate governance and legal compliance standards.
+- Strong leadership from our Managing Director of MGM Grand Paradise, Ms. Pansy Ho; - Extensive distribution network of MGM Resorts International for sourcing customers; - Experienced management team with a proven track record; - Continuous focus on "Tourism +" with diversified resort offerings including innovative entertainment and art attractions;

+- One of the most recognizable resort brands in the industry; - Unique strategic position towards the premium mass market segment; - Dedicated commitment to Macau community such as small and medium-sized enterprises and local talent development; and - Comprehensive corporate governance and legal compliance standards.

 To build on our competitive strengths, operationally we focus on continuously improving customer experience through product and service enhancement, greater asset utilization and the maximization of operational efficiencies in all areas of our business including sales and marketing, VIP and mass markets development, and entertainment.
 We conduct business with a focus on creating economic benefits across both our properties on the Macau Peninsula and Cotai.
-Notwithstanding the continued muted market environment in Macau during the year caused by significant restrictions on visitation as a result of the COVID-19 pandemic, we continued to implement the following business strategies to enhance our position as the leading developer and operator of integrated casino, hotel and entertainment resorts in Macau:
+Additionally, we continued to implement the following business strategies to enhance our position as the leading developer and operator of two integrated casino, hotel and entertainment resorts in Macau: